 Welcome to the Nebraska 4-H volunteer opportunity list!
 Here you will find opportunities available across the state, as well as specific state-level opportunities.
 This list is updated periodically to reflect current and upcoming programs and events.
 For additional opportunities, please contact your local Extension office.

 All Nebraska 4-H volunteers must complete the Youth Protection 4-H Volunteer Screening before volunteering with 4-H in any capacity.
-To begin the screening process, please contact your local Extension office or submit the completed, notarized volunteer form to your local Extension office.
+To begin the screening process, please contact your local Extension office.

 4-H Afterschool Volunteer